Yiheng-Yu/blogposts/content/posts/1761094597752-WTF-Does-Decoder-Do?-How's-that-different-from-the-Encoder?-/index.md

 I took lots of notes here and there during the process of studying transformers, think now it's a very good time to share some of my findings.
 In this (or probably a series of?) blogpost(s?), I am going to collate my past notes on text-specific transformer models piece by piece in a reader-friendly manner.
 I hope these notes can help others alongside their studying, or being an interesting nice little piece of articles to read through.<br>

 In this particular post, I would like to do a very brief overview of the transformer model architecture, specifically on the attention mechanism.
 I won't go metion too much math and there won't be any mathenathical formulas.
-However, I would assume readers of this silly little post already have some okay-ish background of math/ datascience, and know some very basics of neural network as well as text processing (i.e., matrix computations embeddings, tokens, model fitting etc.). <br>
+However, I would assume readers of this silly little post already have some okay-ish background of math/ datascience. (i.e., matrix computations embeddings, tokens, model fitting etc.). <br>

-## Neural Network Models
+I'll very quickly go through some very basics on neural network model, just enough to cover what needed for this post, accompied by demo of transformer model as a proof of concept.
+Then, I'll do a quick sketch on the general architecture of transformers, and a overview of the attention mechasm.<br>

+## A good model only needs to be useful
 In order to make things easier to understand, I would wish to start with an inaccuate premise: we can view neural network models as functions that takes some sort of matrix as inputs, do some sort of matrix computations, and output another matrix as the final result.
 What makes one neural network different from others is how the computation is carried out.
 It's like \(y=a \times x^2\) is a different function from \(y=a \times sin(x)\), only that in the case of neural network, both x and y are matrics, and the math is much complicated.
-When it comes to model training, we are essentially trying to find values gives best fit to the data.
+When it comes to model training, we are essentially trying to find values gives best fit to the data.<br>

 There's an important assumption here: just because model fits the data well does not mean the model describes mechanisms behind the data.
-For example, we <i>definitely</i> can fit \y=a \times sin(x) + b\) to a normal distribution data (like distribution of customer spendings in McDonald's), and it's prob going to be a pretty good fit, but this does not mean the sine function has anything to do with explaining the normal distribution.
+For example, we <i>definitely</i> can fit \(y=a \times sin(x) + b\) to a normal distribution data (like distribution of customer spendings in McDonald's), and it's prob going to be a pretty good fit, but this does not mean the sine function has anything to do with explaining the normal distribution.
 A good model does not always need to be description, a good model just needs to be useful for its purpose.<br>

 Transformers are preciesly these kinds of models: they are, surprisingly good at fitting into all sorts of data whilst the math behind the model probably doesn't have much to do with the mechanisms behind.
 We don't know how transformers works so well for text-based tasks.
 At least not yet.
 Originally, transformer was designed as an add-on to the text-processing neural network models in order to tackle with some tricky problems (these problems are not the main forcus of the current blogpost so I'm skipping them, but [here's a good article if you were interested](https://towardsdatascience.com/beautifully-illustrated-nlp-models-from-rnn-to-transformer-80d69faf2109/)).
 We just happened to discover that transformers alone is good enough to solve these problems, we just need to make the transformers much bigger.
 So that's where the Aİ bloom started: GPT2 solved issues in GPT1 by simply being 10 times bigger; the most-recently open-sourced [pretrained GPT-Oss](https://huggingface.co/mistralai/Mixtral-8x7B-v0.1), is 200 times bigger than [the previous openpsourced model, GPT2](https://huggingface.co/openai-community/gpt2) <i>(note: GPT-OSS is structurlly different from the original GPT2 but the fundamental ideas are the same.)</i>.
 There are even speculations suggesting transformer neural network models can be seen as some sort of universal function approximator.
 That is, it's capacable of 'approximate' other formulas/ functions with certain degree of accuracy, providing the model itself is big enough (['universal approximation theorem'](https://en.wikipedia.org/wiki/Universal_approximation_theorem)). <br>

+## Try it out!
+Its uncanny (and magical)
-One thing that's very suprising is that, transformers are able to produce pretty impressive results, even if the model wasn't trained for the specific tasks.
+It is preciesly the reason why it's very suprising is that, transformers are able to produce pretty impressive results for tasks model that are not specifically trained for.
 You can try this out yourself.
 I'll use Flan-T5 as a demo here.
 Flan-T5 is a variation of T5 model that fine-tuned on instruction-specific tasks.
 That is, we can insert some instructions before our prompt and the model shall return different results based on different instructions.
-Here's path to the model:<br>
+Here's path to the model if you wanted to learn more:<br>
 {{< huggingface model="google/flan-t5-base">}}
 (this is python by the way)<br>